 National specialised medical care

-According to Swedish regulations national specialised medical care can be performed at a maximum of five healthcare units in the country.
+According to Swedish law national specialised medical care can be performed at a maximum of five healthcare units in the country.
 They are required to meet criteria to provide competence, availability and to work in multidisciplinary teams in order to provide the best possible care to the patient.

 - treatments in need of concentration are nominated by healthcare professionals.

-- the Swedish National Board of Health and Welfare decides what types of treatments should be designated as national specialised medical services and at how many care units the treatments should be provided.
+- the National Board of Health and Welfare decides what types of treatments should be designated as national specialised medical services and at how many care units the treatments should be provided.

 - a board of politicians from each of the six county councils decides where the treatments should be provided.
-The chairman is the Director-General of the National Board of Health and Welfare.
+The chairman is the director general of the National Board of Health and Welfare.

 Contact us about national specialised medical care

 If you have a question about national specialised medical care, you can contact us at email@example.com.